Why legacy organisations need a modern skills matrix

 Many long-established organisations recognise the need to modernise.
 They invest heavily in automation, digital tools, and new technologies to optimise operations and remain competitive.
 Yet despite these efforts, progress often stalls in a familiar way.

-This is rarely a failure of ambition, intelligence, or willingness to change.
-Leaders understand that new technologies and new ways of working demand new skills.
+This is rarely a failure of ambition or willingness.
+Leaders understand that new ways of working demand new skills.
 The problem emerges when they try to act on that understanding.
-When asked what skills the organisation actually has, where critical gaps exist, who needs support, or how to prioritise development – essential answers for leading change and making informed decisions – they are unable to answer with confidence.
+When asked what skills the organisation actually has, where critical gaps exist, who needs development support, or how to prioritise capability investment – essential questions for leading change – they cannot answer with confidence.

-The reason is structural.
-Data about skills is scattered across spreadsheets, job descriptions, CVs, and managers’ heads, rather than captured in one shared, reliable system the organisation can use to plan and act.
-As a result, skills exist, but they are not visible, comparable, or actionable.
+The structural constraints that define legacy organisations are the same ones that make skills visibility so difficult to achieve.
+Data about skills is scattered across spreadsheets, job descriptions, CVs, and managers' heads – never consolidated into one shared, reliable system the organisation can use to plan and act.
+Skills exist, but they are not visible, comparable, or actionable.

 Cultural and structural constraints

-All organisations have cultures that shape their beliefs, values, and experiences.
-Strong cultures provide stability and continuity, but they can also make adaptation of new ways to do things harder.
+All organisations have cultures that shape their beliefs, values, and ways of working.
 In organisations with entrenched hierarchies and top-down decision-making, it becomes difficult to challenge established roles, behaviours, and strategies.
-In some cases, earlier transformation efforts that delivered little lasting value increase scepticism toward new ideas such as modern skills-led initiatives.
-Fear of disruption is also common, often driven by the belief that any change will interfere with day-to-day operations and hurt productivity.
+Earlier transformation efforts that delivered little lasting value – and in large organisations, there are often several – increase scepticism toward new ideas, including modern skills-led initiatives.
+Fear of disruption is common, often driven by the belief that any change will interfere with day-to-day operations and hurt productivity.

 Operational complexity

-Many legacy organisations struggle with uneven digital literacy across the organisation, which makes meaningful change harder to sustain.
-Even in the digital era, some companies persist with manual HR systems and outdated spreadsheets for skills mapping.
-These tools rely on clumsy interfaces, static job descriptions, and siloed data, and fail to capture fast-evolving skills, identify emerging gaps, or surface hidden talent across the organisation.
+Many legacy organisations face uneven digital literacy across their workforce, which makes meaningful change harder to sustain.
+Even in the digital era, some persist with manual HR systems and outdated spreadsheets for skills mapping.
+These tools rely on static job descriptions, clumsy interfaces, and siloed data – and they fail to capture fast-evolving skills, identify emerging gaps, or surface hidden talent across departments.

 Traditional HR practices often reinforce this problem by continuing to assess performance and potential without a reliable view of actual skills.
-It is therefore unsurprising that only 2% of chief HR officers interviewed by Gallup defended the effectiveness of traditional performance management systems, while 61% of managers and 72% of employees surveyed in Deloitte’s 2025 Global Human Capital Trends report expressed distrust in their companies’ performance management processes.
+Only 2% of chief HR officers interviewed by Gallup defended the effectiveness of traditional performance management systems, while 61% of managers and 72% of employees surveyed in Deloitte's 2025 Global Human Capital Trends report expressed distrust in their companies' performance management processes.
+The tools most legacy organisations rely on are the same tools their people have stopped trusting.

 Leadership alignment and employee confidence

-Successful change management requires buy-in from both management and the workforce.
-Yet, in many organisations (not just legacy institutions), leaders and employees are sceptical about change, whether it is adopting a new technology or shifting strategies to compete with new business rivals.
-Their resistance comes from numerous factors – fear of the unknown, of losing control, of being exposed, negative experiences, or even lack of vision.
-Studies show the average employee believes change will result in more work for them or cost them their jobs, even if this isn’t true.
-This is why clear communication from leaders is vital for getting employee support for change initiatives.
-Unfortunately, only 32% of leaders worldwide manage to convince employees to adopt change, says Gartner.
+Successful change requires buy-in from both management and the workforce.
+In many legacy organisations, leaders and employees are sceptical about change – fear of the unknown, of losing control, of being exposed, negative past experiences, or simply a lack of clear vision.
+Studies show the average employee believes change will result in more work for them or cost them their jobs, even when this is not true.
+Only 32% of leaders worldwide manage to convince employees to adopt change, according to Gartner.
+Without active effort to address this gap, a skills matrix initiative will stall before it reaches the people it needs to involve.

-How to implement a modern skills matrix in legacy organisations
+How to implement a modern skills matrix in legacy organisations: A five-step approach

 Adopting a modern skills matrix does not require a wholesale transformation.
-A measured, structured approach works best.
+A measured, structured approach works best, particularly in organisations where large-scale change has struggled before.

 Step 1: Start with the 'Why'